whmfmvp/Connected-Environments/README.md

 # Plant Monitor
 I'll introduce what I have learned and skills develped from the project plant monitor.

-Here we go
+Here we go.

 Firstly, set up feather.
 I downloaded the Arduino IDE and plug in my Huzzah to a USB port.
 Then I use the given code to connect the lab wifi CE-hub-student with Arduino, it works.
 After that, I went to the libraries and downloaded the ezTime library, when I opened the serial monitor, real time data could appear!

-On the workshop, you taught us how to solder by showing the process on the screen.
+On the workshop, professor taught us how to solder by showing the process on the screen.
 Actually, it was my first time doing things like this, I studied marketing when I was an undergraduate, so basically I have no idea about how to solder objects by using machine and wire.

 With the help of video and other classmates, I started to do it by myself.
 To be honest, it's not really hard and also interesting!
 But be careful!!!